xdg_wm_base

 slide_y2

-Move along the y axis until unconstrained
+move along the y axis until unconstrained

 Slide the surface along the y axis until it is no longer constrained.